Samuel Hoare, 1st Viscount Templewood: Later life

 He died aged 79 of a heart attack, at his home, 12a Eaton Mansions, Chelsea, London, on 7 May 1959.
 He was buried at Sidestrand parish churchyard in Norfolk.
 As his marriage was childless, and his brother had pre-deceased him, the baronetcy and peerage became extinct upon his death.

 Templewood's estate was valued for probate at £186,944 3s 6d (just over £4.5m at 2016 prices).
 His residence, Templewood House, in Frogshall, Northrepps, Norfolk, was inherited by his nephew, the architect Paul Edward Paget.

 Hoare's widow Viscountess Templewood died in 1962.

 Arms

-In literature
+In media

+In the 1981 TV serial Winston Churchill: The Wilderness Years, Hoare is portrayed by Edward Woodward.

-Hoare, in his later role as Ambassador to Spain, appears in C.J.Sansom's WWII spy thriller "Winter in Madrid".
+Hoare, in his later role as Ambassador to Spain, appears in C.J.
+Sansom's WWII spy thriller Winter in Madrid.

+The Apple TV streaming miniseries The New Look also depicts Hoare's time in Spain, featuring him meeting Coco Chanel during the latter's attempt to serve as an intermediary between Germany and the United Kingdom.